Legislation, Practice & Policy

 Research and Resources link to relevant websites and best evidence articles that strengthen nursing knowledge and evidence-informed practice.

-Publications are documents produced by the CLPNA, such as Annual Reports, member magazines, and career guides.
+Publications are documents produced by the CLPNA, such as Annual Reports, Strategic Plans, CARE magazine, and Career Guide.

 CARE Magazine is CLPNA’s quarterly member’s publication regarding nursing practice, regulation, and news.